 Is Spiti Valley dangerous?

-The road leading to Spiti Valley is one of the toughest on this planet and yes, it is one of the dangerous roads in India but what is life if you don't take risks!
+The road leading to Spiti Valley is one of the toughest on this planet and yes, it is one of the dangerous roads in India.
+You need to be careful if you are self-driving the bike or car.
+Make sure that you are accompanied by fellow riders if you are planning a bike trip.

 What is Spiti Valley famous for?